 With standard bookshelves, you are free to add or remove more furniture as your collection changes.
 A home library often comes with the additional challenge of being permanently affixed, making it far more difficult to change the amount of books your library can hold after the fact.
 When planning your shelves, be sure to consider how many books you may acquire in the future so that you have plenty of room for them, and plenty of room to grow.

 Books Get Heavy

-Most avid readers know that a stack of books can get heavy, and hundreds of them may cause some structural issues.
-If you are planning on having an unusually large or densely packed library, be sure to talk to your craftsman about the types of materials they are using to build your shelves.
+Avid readers know that a stack of books can get heavy, and hundreds of them may cause some structural issues.
+If you are planning on having an unusually large or densely packed library, be sure to talk to your custom home builder about the types of materials they are using to build the shelves in your custom home.
 It may also be wise to refer to any weight limits in your building plans.

 Don’t Forget Upkeep

-Towering bookshelves may be beautiful, but unless you are okay with climbing up a ladder to clean them, you might consider keeping the height of your library to one story.
+Towering bookshelves may be beautiful, but, unless you are okay with climbing up a ladder to clean them, you might consider keeping the height of your library to one story.
 Another big upkeep issue that you should keep an eye out for is organization.
-If you want to use strict dewey decimal, it may be best to plan for a few empty space on each shelf so that you don’t find yourself rearranging your entire library each time you pick up some new books.
+If you want to use strict dewey decimal, it may be best to plan for a few empty spaces on each shelf, so that you don’t find yourself rearranging your entire library each time you pick up some new books.